10-Step Guide to Building Your Own Home

 Size and Cost

-The cost of building a house averaged $313,884 in 2022, according to HomeAdvisor, the directory of service pros, but a typical range is from around $137,000 to $582,000.
-Obviously location, materials, and level of detail affect the bottom line.
+The cost of building a house averaged $323,077 in 2025, according to HomeAdvisor, but it can range from $139,000 to $531,000.
+Location, materials, and level of detail all affect the bottom line.

 Finance Options

-When you build a home, you may need a loan that covers the purchase of land, buying materials, and hiring labor.
+When you build a home, you may need a loan that covers the purchase of land, materials, and labor.
 In this case, you may want to look into a construction loan.
 Unlike mortgage loans, construction loans are not secured by an existing home, so approval might be tricky and take a bit longer.

 The money is paid to your builder in installments.
 You’ll often only pay interest on the portion of the loan that has been withdrawn.
 After the typical 12 to 18 months of a construction-only loan, the usual route is to take out a mortgage and pay off the construction loan.

-Other financing options are a home equity loan, if you already own a home.
+Other financing options include a home equity loan if you already own a home.

 A personal loan of up to $100,000 can pay for part of the construction (or maybe all, for a modest build).